Head of Web Services and IT

-Hi!
-I'm the lead Web Developer for the Smithsonian Libraries with nearly two decades of experience in software, web development and internet technology.
-I received my Bachelor of Science in Computer Science from the State University of New York at Stony Brook in 1994.
-Among other things, I spent eight years as a small business owner doing website development and consulting for a variety of clients before I moved to the Smithsonian Libraries in 2009.
+Joel is the head of the Web Services and IT Department for the Smithsonian Libraries.
+He has two decades of experience in software, web development, and internet technology.
+He received his Bachelor of Science in Computer Science from the State University of New York at Stony Brook in 1994.
+Among other things, he spent eight years as a small business owner doing website development and consulting for a variety of clients before moving to the Smithsonian Libraries in 2009.

-Outside of work, I have many analog interests, including LEGO, cooking, tabletop gaming, travel, photography, and philately.
+Outside of work, he has many analog interests, including LEGO, cooking, tabletop gaming, travel, photography, and philately.

 Pilsk, Suzanne C., Kalfatovic, Martin R., and Richard, Joel M. 2016.
 "Unlocking Index Animalium: From paper slips to bytes and bits."
 ZooKeys, (550) 153–171. https://doi.org/10.3897/zookeys.550.9673.

 Thompson, Keri and Richard, Joel M. 2013.
 "Moving Our Data to the Semantic Web: Leveraging a Content Management System to Create the Linked Open Library."
 Journal of Library Metadata, 13, (2-3) 290–309. https://doi.org/10.1080/19386389.2013.828551.

 Sattler, Kelly and Richard, Joel.
 2012.
 Learning Web Analytics from the LITA 2012 National Forum Pre-conference.